 Cherry Koala Sleep Tones

 This is a sound therapy machine that produces not only white noise but also a variety of other natural sounds along with the option of timing it, aka, a timer:

 There is a large chunk of the population that doesn’t like the white noise alone.
-I’d say for someone who is looking for a machine that has a wide variety of natural soundscape ranges, the Cherry Koala might just be the ideal option.
-It is made beautifully, does the standard white noise just fine, and also has other sounds of nature included.
+I’d say for someone who is looking for a machine that has a wide variety of natural soundscape ranges; the Cherry Koala might just be the ideal option.
+It is made beautifully, makes the standard white noise just fine, and also has other sounds of nature included.